jordansissel/sysadvent/2012/11/article.md

 * **Impact Driver** - Between putting holes in racks and "gently" modify rail kits, having an impact driver for those stubborn tasks is nice.
-* **Torque/Security Bit Set** - I swear some vendors have an obsession with making things hard.
+* **Torx/Security Bit Set** - Torx bits are also called 'star' bits.
+I swear some vendors have an obsession with making things hard.
 These usually solve that problem.
 * **Titanium Drill Bit Index** - These usually get combined with the impact driver for what I like to refer to as, "creative problem solving."
 * **Headlamp** - It is nice to have light and both your hands free.